utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

 Automatic Data Collection - Resync
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Resynchronizes timers for data collection for all types of data so they start counting at the same time.
+Resynchronizes timers for data collection for all types of data so they start counting at the same time (reset all to 0, counting up).

 - Message type - 0x0B